KunalTiwary/Low-Level-Design/Design Pattern/Singleton Design Pattern/readme.md

 ### Dis-Advantages -
 - Resource leak can happen if not handled properly
 - Requires more memory for storing objects.
-- Adds complecity of managing pool
+- Adds complexity of managing pool